 The third program allows you to pay a lesser amount if full payment of the tax would put you into a position of financial hardship in the future.
 This is called an effective tax administration offer.
 This is very helpful in cases where you have sufficient equity in your house to pay the tax, but full payment would wipe out all your resources and make if difficult or impossible to provide for future living expenses.

 PROGRAM THREE – “Wage-Earner’s Repayment Plan”

-- Contrary to what many tax professionals believe, income taxes are dischargeable in bankruptcy!
+Contrary to what many tax professionals believe, income taxes are dischargeable in bankruptcy!
 This right has existed since 1966.
-However, it was not until 1989, on the heels of the release of my book How Anyone Can Negotiate With The IRS and WIN!, that this fact was made known to the public on a broad scale.
+However, it was not until 1989, on the heels of the release of Dan’s book How Anyone Can Negotiate With The IRS and WIN!, that this fact was made known to the public on a broad scale.
 Because of that, the IRS was forced to rewrite its Publication 904, dealing with the issue of discharging taxes in bankruptcy.
 The publication was rewritten to reflect your ability to discharge taxes in bankruptcy.

 A Chapter 13 bankruptcy allows a taxpayer to enter into an agreement to pay back taxes in accordance with his ability to make monthly payments.
 When certain rules are met, whatever cannot be paid back within 60 months is usually discharged.

 Because the IRS has revised its Offer in Compromise procedures, thousands of these bankruptcies have been avoided.
 However, knowing your right to a Chapter 13 discharge is mandatory.
 In many cases you must let the IRS know of your ability to discharge taxes in order for them to give serious consideration to your offer.
 You must be prepared to show the IRS that they will get more by accepting your offer than they will by forcing you into bankruptcy.